my-cloud/ruthenium/CONTRIBUTING.md

 1. Check if the squash commit message respects [our conventions](#Git) and finishes with the PR number (*ie* `fix(ui): message (#1)`).

 ## Release
-🛡 Restricted to write access members.
+🛡 Restricted to code owners.
-* Create a branch from `dev` named with the next version number check [how the release number will be generated](https://github.com/semantic-release/semantic-release/blob/master/docs/recipes/release-workflow/maintenance-releases.md#publishing-maintenance-releases).
+* Create a branch from `dev` named with the next version number (check [how the release number will be generated](https://github.com/semantic-release/semantic-release/blob/master/docs/recipes/release-workflow/maintenance-releases.md#publishing-maintenance-releases)).
-* [Open a pull request](https://github.com/my-cloud/ruthenium/compare) from this newly created branch to `main` (append `?template=release.md` to the URL to have the release pull request template).
+* [Create a pull request](https://github.com/my-cloud/ruthenium/compare) ([PR](https://docs.github.com/en/pull-requests)) from this newly created branch to `main` (append `?template=release.md` to the URL to have the release PR template).
+* Set the `main` branch as the default branch.
-* Merge this branch **WITHOUT** squashing commits into `main`.
+* Merge this branch **LOCALLY** using fast-forward merge into `main`, the [PR will automatically be merged](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#indirect-merges) then.
+* Set the `dev` branch as the default branch.

 The tag and release are automatically created using [semantic-release](https://github.com/go-semantic-release/action).
 The package is automatically pushed.